searleser97/cpbooster/README.md

   "preferredLang": "cpp", // use extension name like: cpp, py, java "port": 1327, // must match with competitive companion plugin port "terminal": "konsole",
-  // the following option just applies if the terminal is fully supported "closeAfterClone": false // whether or not to close current terminal }
+  // the following option just applies if the terminal supports opening a new terminal after cloning a contest "closeAfterClone": false // whether or not to close current terminal }
 ```